 - 1 ½ cup beef broth, vegetable broth or water

 - Preheat oven to 325F degrees.
 Place oven rack on middle position.

-- In a shallow bowl or dinner-size plate, mix flour, salt, pepper and garlic.
+- In a shallow bowl or dinner-size plate, mix ¾ cup flour, ½ teaspoon salt, ½ teaspoon pepper and ½ teaspoon garlic.

-- Heat oil over medium-high heat in a large ovensafe dutch oven or heavy bottomed pot (one that has a lid).
+- Heat 2 Tablespoons oil over medium-high heat in a large oven safe dutch oven or heavy bottomed pot (one that has a lid).

 - Dredge each cube steak on both sides in the flour mixture, shaking off excess.
 Place steak in heated pan as you go.
 Brown the steaks on both sides, about 3 minutes per side (you don't want to cook them all the way through).
 Remove from pan and set aside on a large plate while preparing the sauce.